Our Team – Omaha

 Tyler graduated from San Diego State University, with a degree in finance.
-Currently employed at Wells Fargo, he builds and manages the investment portfolios for high net worth clients and institutions.
+Currently employed at Wells Fargo Advisors, he builds and manages the investment portfolios for high net worth clients and institutions.
 When asked why he wanted to join the College Possible board, Tyler wrote:

 “What drew me to College Possible was its mission and drive to help first generation college students succeed on campuses around the country.
 Having volunteered at my alma mater with students searching for careers and entering the professional business environment, College Possible stood out as a fantastic organization and an opportunity to volunteer and work with others in Omaha that share a similar passion.”

 Director of Equity Diversity and Inclusion (EDI), The Broadway League